navidcy/navidcy.github.io/outreach.md

 at [ABC South East NSW](https://www.abc.net.au/radio/southeastnsw/){:target="_blank"} and discuss about ocean-related issues.

-For example, in April 2021 we chatted about the findings regarding ocean eddy trends:
+For example, in April 2021 we chatted about our findings regarding ocean eddy trends:

 <figure>
     <figcaption>ABC South East NSW, Breakfast with Simon Lauder, 29 April 2021</figcaption>